South Africa Silver Linings in times of COVID-19

 That was when our first silver lining shimmered through the cracks.

-Where better to be in lockdown than in a small remote town on the fringe of the desert?
-The idea of battling the airport crowds and then confined on a packed airplane back to Australia, wasn’t appealing.
-Fortunately for us, we’d bought our travel insurance before Covid was a ‘thing’, so we were covered for any private hospital expenses.
-We therefore decided that staying seemed far safer than leaving.
+Where better to be in lockdown than in a small, remote town on the fringe of the desert?
+The idea of battling the airport crowds and then being confined on a packed airplane back to Australia wasn’t appealing.
+Fortunately for us, we’d bought our travel insurance before COVID was a ‘thing,’ so we were covered for any private hospital expenses.
+We, therefore, decided that staying seemed far safer than leaving.

-To watch South Africa from within, already grappling with widespread poverty and corruption, struggle to prevent a disease that could effectively wipe out millions, was a sobering moment.
-Millions in South Africa’s townships do not have running water and share communal drop toilets.
+To watch South Africa from within, already grappling with widespread poverty and corruption, struggle to prevent a disease that could effectively wipe out millions was a sobering moment.
+Millions of people in South Africa’s townships do not have running water and share communal drop toilets.
 They live day to day, hand to mouth.
-Extended families share a one roomed hut.
-Tuberculosis and HIV is widespread.
+Extended families share a one-roomed hut.
+Tuberculosis and HIV are widespread.
 The staple diet of ‘pap’ (maize) does the job of filling empty tummies but has little to no nutritional value.
 The desperation and despondency were tangible.

 Travel changes you, there is no doubt, but to witness such a daunting situation in an environment which is a million miles from your ‘norm’ – it seeps that bit deeper into your soul.